 - They complete the natural order of the flock.
 Chickens naturally live with males and females mixed, so you're allowing your hens to live as "normal" a life as possible with a roo in the mix.
 And owners have reported that they break up hen fights, find and give treats to their girls, encourage egg-laying and even monitor the nest boxes.

 - They're beautiful.
 Roosters are classic farmyard icons, and they are gorgeous to look at in many cases.

 - They have a lot of personality.
 Now, this can also be a con, but many folks find that roos are very entertaining and interesting creatures to have around.

 - You need one if you want to naturally hatch baby chicks.
 You need one if you want to hatch chicks naturally.

 - Zoning laws.
-Obviously, if your city or county doesn't allow them, don't get a rooster!
+If your city or county doesn't allow them, don't get a rooster!
 You're just asking for trouble.

 - They can be noisy.
 Yes, they crow, and yes, in the morning, and yes, at other inopportune times as well.
 Think of your neighbors' reactions, especially if you live in close quarters.

 - They can be aggressive.
 Roosters have spurs on their ankles that can break the skin.
 You need to stay on top of "training" them that you're the bigger rooster, so they respect you, and you might want to think about it if you have small children or lots of farm visitors.